gdm413229/swwmgz_m/README.md

 Additional ammo charge for the **Ynykron Artifact**.
 Contains a rod of polarized **Puronokorokinylum** crystal, highly volatile when heated and stimulated with concentrated light.

 These spawn VERY rarely and, like the weapon that uses them, you can't buy them either.
-It's also possible to find them in Chanceboxes, if you're lucky.
+It's also possible to find them in **Chanceboxes**, if you're lucky.

 ## The Pickups
 ![](docimg/demolitionist_items.png)